veremchukivan/arbius/README.md

 - **Light** symbolizes the warmth, life, hope and power of the fire that supports the hero's life.
 - **Darkness** represents the cold, danger and harsh, hostile environment.
 - The player must use light as a tool for survival, confronting the darkness.

-### **2.3 Core Mechanics**

-- **Movement & Interaction**: The hero moves around the map and interacts with objects (picks up logs, lights fires).
-- **Resource System**: Logs are used to maintain the fire; their number gradually decreases with each level.
-- **Collision System**: Masks and polygonal contours are used to accurately define interactions between objects.
-- **Dynamic Events**: For example, a storm affects the rate at which the fire decreases and the hero freezes.
-- **Level Progression**: When moving between levels, the game parameters change, including the number of available resources and storm bonuses.
-- **Swamp Mechanic**: In the swamp area, the hero's movement speed decreases, which makes movement more difficult and requires strategic planning.

 ---